 Among other existing users of the DIRAC service we can mention several large High Energy Physics (HEP) experiments like LHCb at CERN, Geneva, Belle II at KEK, Japan, BES III at IHEP, China; several Astrophysics experiments, e.g. Cherenkov Telescope Array (CTA), Glast; multiple user communities in the life science domain, e.g. Virtual Imaging Platform (VIP).
 The large user base of the DIRAC project ensures its sustainability in the long term.

-DIRAC has a component, called ‘File and Metadata Catalog’.
+DIRAC has a component, called ‘File and Metadata Catalog’ (DIRAC File Catalogue – DFC in short).
 This component provides logical name space for registration and description of data (files) together with the information of the location of physical copies.
-This is a central service to build eventual distributed data management systems which are exposed to the users in a form of a distributed file system.
+DFC is a central service to build eventual distributed data management systems which are exposed to the users in a form of a distributed file system.
 The Metadata part of the catalogue allows the setup of indexes describing the stored data files in order to quickly find those that are relevant for a particular analysis.
 Together with the tools to access data storage systems using different access technologies, DIRAC offers a complete solution for the data management tasks of a large user community.
 The emphasis is on bulk data operations, automation of recurrent tasks and ensuring integrity of the data.

 A data management proof of concept that we are setting up for EISCAT as their first version of the portal will provide two key services for the user: